 To our amazement, people came!
 Actually, over the course of that first year 100 adults came!
 The second year, 100 more came!
 Now, they didn’t all “stay” but out of those folks a core group has developed.
 Since then, we have all been growing in our love for the Lord and our faith in him.

 Reliable transportation is not easy to come by on the reservation, so the ability to provide folks with a ride to church is very important.
-Through the generosity of our supporters we have been able to buy (and maintain, insure, and operate) two 15 passenger vans and a 20 passenger shuttle bus.
-We are able to transport an average of 45 people to Hope Fellowship every week.
+Through the generosity of our supporters we have been able to buy (and maintain, insure, and operate) two full-sized school busses, four 15 passenger vans and a 20 passenger shuttle bus.
+We are able to transport an average of 70 people to Hope Fellowship every week and 70 teenagers to Youth Group on Tuesday night.

 Come and Eat!

 In Native America there is a wonderful tradition of feeding the soul and the body at any service or ceremony.
-At Hope Fellowship, we also have a meal on Tuesday nights, before Bible Study.
+At Hope Fellowship, we always have a meal together after Sunday morning worship as well as before Tuesday night Youth Group.
 What a wonderful way to look forward to the ultimate banqueting table in Heaven with our Father!

 We serve the meal family style and the children and youth serve and clean up with us.
 It is a wonderful time of fellowship and training in good habits for some of the little ones.
 We prepare enough food for at least 100 people for our Tuesday meals now.
 If we have a smaller crowd, that is okay, the folks that come take all leftovers home with them anyway!

-After dinner, we move into the ceremonial room in the Longhouse and sing praise songs, traditional hymns and hymn rewrites with the whole group.
-Currently, Heather German and Pastor Chris Granberry lead the singing with the help of some of the youth who come regularly.
+During Sunday's worship service, we sing praise songs, traditional hymns and hymn rewrites with the whole group.
+Currently, Pastor Chris Granberry lead the singing with the help of some of the youth who come regularly and local musicians.
 It is a joy to hear the folks from White Swan worship the Lord “in Spirit and Truth”.
 We also have a time of silent confession and prayer as well as prayers for the children in the church, nearby Reservations, supporting curches and our community.
 Chris Granberry finishes the time of prayer with the Lord's prayer before delivering his sermon.

-In addition to our Tuesday night youth group meetings.
-The youth play important roles in the Sunday night worship service by helping set up, serve meals, clean up and help lead prayers and worship.
+In addition to our Tuesday night youth group meetings, the youth play important roles in the Sunday worship service by helping set up, serve meals, clean up and help lead prayers and worship.
 They are given worksheets that correspond with Pastor Granberry's sermon as he begins.

 "I've seen growth in inches (at Hope Fellowship), I can't wait to see growth in miles." -Grace Settler